 The greatest challenge for any dietary supplement is making it available in your body at the right time, in the right place and in the right amount.
 This is particularly challenging for L-arginine, because what you need is the nitric oxide it produces, and nitric oxide is a gas—so is very short-lived.

 Therefore, you need a constant source of L-arginine replenishment.
 Your body absorbs and metabolizes L-arginine very rapidly, meaning you would have to take it frequently during the day to sustain beneficial levels.
 Therefore, what you need is a sustained release formula (time release) that controls the rate of absorption by your body.
 I recommend 1,000 mg (1 gram) per day of a sustained release formula.

 Just like other supplemental nutrients in the marketplace today, L-arginine formulas vary widely.
-Make sure that, if you buy an L-arginine supplement, it contains only natural sources and has no artificial fillers or additives like magnesium stearate or stearic acid.
+Make sure that, if you buy an L-arginine supplement, it contains only natural sources and has no artificial fillers or additives like magnesium stearate.
 It is also important to note that L-arginine does have one minor side effect.
 It is not recommended if you are suffering from any active herpes infection.
 This would include herpes simplex, as in oral or genital herpes, or herpes zoster, as in shingles.
 If you have this type of infection, you should supplement with lysine (a different amino acid) until the lesions are resolved and avoid L-arginine supplements during the infectious phase.

 If you have any serious diseases such as diabetes or coronary artery disease, make sure that you discuss any potential supplements, including L-arginine, with your health care provider to minimize your risk of an adverse reaction, or an adverse interaction with any prescription drugs you may be taking.